regexyl/ecogro/README.md

 1. In Your Pantry
 2. Good Deals to Check Out
 ### In Your Pantry
+Users can sort their food inventory by the urgency of consumption.
+For example, if the food is expiring in 3 days, it will be placed in the 'Urgent' category.
+A notification (a to-be implemented feature) is also sent out once a food falls into this category.
+This ensures that the user consumes the food in time.
 ### Good Deals to Check Out
 Advertisements from local supermarkets can be displayed here, and this gives a 3-way benefit.
 First, discount-hunting customers have the ease of viewing discount ads.
 Secondly, supermarkets can reach out to customers directly for advertising.
 Thirdly, we as the business/app owner will be able to earn revenue from the ads.
 <p align="center">